visay/DockerTYPO3/README.md

 # DockerTYPO3 helps you developing TYPO3 CMS projects

-DockerTYPO3 creates the necessary Docker containers (webserver, database, php, mail, redis, elasticsearch) to run your TYPO3 CMS project.
+DockerTYPO3 creates the necessary Docker containers (webserver, database, php, mail, redis, elasticsearch, couchdb) to run your TYPO3 CMS project.
 The package provides a wrapper script in `vendor/bin/dockertypo3` which simplifies the handling of docker and does all the configuration necessary.

 We created this package to make development on TYPO3 CMS projects easier and